Tafara-N/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 - Directory: `0x07-pointers_arrays_strings`
 - File: 100-set_string.c

-9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure
+### 9. My primary goal of hacking was the intellectual curiosity, the seduction of adventure

-#advanced
-Score: 0.0% (Checks completed: 0.0%)
-Create a file that contains the password for the crackme2 executable.
+Create a file that contains the password for the [crackme2](https://github.com/alx-tools/0x06.c) executable.

 Your file should contain the exact password, no new line, no extra space ltrace, ldd, gdb and objdump can help